MacVay History, Family Crest & Coats of Arms

 Early Origins of the MacVay family

-Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from ancient times.
+The surname MacVay was first found in Connacht (Irish: Connachta, (land of the) descendants of Conn), where they held a family seat from ancient times.
 Today the name is numerous in north-east Ulster but back in the 17th century it was mainly recorded in Antrim, Armagh and Donegal as McVagh, McVaugh and McEvagh.
-CITATION[CLOSE]

 Early History of the MacVay family

-Another 87 words (6 lines of text) covering the years 1541, 1541 and 1798 are included under the topic Early MacVay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our MacVay research.
+Another 44 words (3 lines of text) covering the years 1541, 1541 and 1798 are included under the topic Early MacVay History in all our PDF Extended History products and printed products wherever possible.

 MacVay Spelling Variations